thiagola92/zerotier-gdextension/README.md

-# godtier-extension
+# zerotier-extension
-This repository is used to generate Godtier GDExtension.
+This repository is used to generate ZeroTier GDExtension.
-Godtier is an extension to use ZeroTier in Godot.

 ### Compile Debug
 ```bash